npcghost/npcghost.github.io/_posts/2023-09-08-Medications.md

 ### Phenibut
 This was supposed to help vertigo and social anxiety, but it made everything so much worse.
 <details><summary>info</summary> I've always noted to take special caution with any medications directly targeting gaba/dopamine.
 This is such a controversial drug.
 Unregulated gaba type drug from Russia.
 High potential for abuse and addiction occurs faster than Benzodiazepines.
 Similar withdrawals.
-Technically still legal but it's poor reputation has caused most vendors to stop selling it.
+Technically still legal but its poor reputation has caused most vendors to stop selling it.
 I think I got mine from liftmode recently which has had QC issues but there's not really a better vendor it seems.

 </details> <br>